-Monster Hunter Rise is finally here and it's doing incredibly well, having already sold 4 million copies in just the launch weekend alone.
+Monster Hunter Rise is finally here and it's doing incredibly well.
 If you're not familiar with the Monster Hunter series, it's basically a game where you hunt large monsters and loot parts from them to craft armor and weapons for yourself, to take on bigger monsters.
 Oh, and you can craft armor and weapons for your companion cat and dog that join you on hunts.
 Who can resist a cat or dog in a hat, right?

 In the last Monster Hunter game, Monster Hunter World: Iceborne, there was the addition of "View Mode," which allowed hunters to freely look around at their surroundings, and even pose directly for the camera.
 In Monster Hunter Rise, a "Photo Mode" has been added from the start, and it's even part of the game's tutorial early on.